mortar-works/mortar-website/src/site/solutions/venue-accreditation-tool.md

   - title: "Assessment"
     body: "Staff complete assessments to demonstrate their knowledge and understanding.
 Automatic progress tracking allows administrators to monitor certification readiness across the whole team."
   - title: "Accreditation"
     body: "Once all modules and assessments are completed, your venue receives its certification.
-The tool provides a downloadable accreditation certificate and guidance on maintaining standards going forward."
+The platform provides a downloadable accreditation certificate and guidance on maintaining standards going forward."

 features_eyebrow: "Key features"
 features_heading: "Everything your venue needs"